wpyoga/ubuntu-server-nosnap/README.md

 I simply don't like snap.
 Just like I don't like Flatpak etc. It's a convoluted mess, and it takes up precious system resources.
 Also, Linux Mint developers (I'm a Linux Mint user) seem to [dislike snap](https://linuxmint-user-guide.readthedocs.io/en/latest/snap.html), albeit for other reasons.

-Since I figured quite a few people would want to install Ubuntu Server without snap, I figured that this would benefit all of us.
+So this repo has been created to help people install Ubuntu Server without snap.